mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/pool-configuration/index.md

 dcos edgelb show --reference
 ```

+For more information, see the [CLI Reference Guide entry for `dcos edgelb show`](/1.0/cli-reference/dcos-edgelb-show/).

 # API Versions

 A new top level configuration field named `apiVersion` was introduced in Edge-LB v1.0.0.
 The two models are almost identical with one important difference: `pool.haproxy.backends.servers` (apiVersion `V1`) has been replaced with `pool.haproxy.backends.services` with a more intuitive way to select services/backends for HAProxy.